 Incidents that have not been assigned a priority will not appear on the status dashboard, so that it does not become cluttered with operational noise.
 When the above criteria are not met, the business service will show as operational on the status dashboard.

 Business stakeholders can subscribe to business services they care about to stay informed about those services.
-Any user who subscribes to a business service will receive a notification whenever it is impacted by an ongoing incident and whenever a status update is posted about that incident.
+Any user who subscribes to a business service will receive a notification when it is impacted by its first ongoing incident (see note below) and whenever a status update is posted about that incident.
 These notifications are sent via email, SMS, or push, depending on the user’s preferences.
 All status updates also appear on the status dashboard.

-This subscription will send status updates via the indicated notifications for the first incident created within the business service that meets the criteria to impact the business service.
+This subscription will only send notifications for the first incident created within the business service that meets the criteria to impact the business service.

 All other incidents created within the business service during the time of the first incident will not use this subscription method until the original incident and all following incidents are resolved.